gaoyuan/blog/posts/the-second-post.md

 Just another post.

-There's no need to adjust your browser or change your eyeglasses.
-If the first paragraph, above, appears greek to you — you aren't seeing things.
+> "There's no need to adjust your browser or change your eyeglasses.
+If the first paragraph, above, appears greek to you -- you aren't seeing things.
 It's an example of greeked text used by desktop publishers and others for years.
 The Lorem ipsum text is a series of somewhat nonsense sentences derived from some actual Latin components.
 It is also referred to as placeholder or dummy text.
-The purpose?
+The purpose?"

-In Templates
+* In Templates
 Use as placeholder text in templates if there is no placeholder text already in place.
 Initial Layouts
 Use during initial page layout and font selection exercises when first starting a design project or when planning a newsletter or Web page when you don't have the actual copy available.

-Testing Type & Layout
+* Testing Type & Layout

 Use with various fonts and layouts to get a feel for how each type choice and design will look with real text.
 The word lengths and letters are similar to the actual frequency of letters in English which makes it good for approximating any text.

-Samples
+* Samples
 Use when creating examples of document designs for clients, students. [including Web pages] Type Specimen Sheets